delameter/pytermor/docs/guide/color-palette.rst

    unpredictable, in addition to different results for different users, depending on their terminal emulator setup.

-However, it doesn't mean that `ColorDefault` is useless.
+However, it doesn't mean that `ColorIndexed16` is useless.
 Just the opposite -- it's ideal for situtations when you don't actually **have to** set exact values and it's easier to specify estimation of desired color.
 I.e. setting color to ``'red'`` is usually more than enough for displaying an error message -- we don't really care